alexpricedev/JumpCMS/README.md

 **NOTE: Super early version (basically a prototype) not intended for production use.**

 JumpCMS is a content management system framework.
-It allows developers to easily build custom CMSs for their clients.
+It's designed for the rapid of bespoke content management systems.
+It leverages the flexibility of NoSQL databases to allow the schema to be defined by React components.

+Creating a new page type is as simple as exporting a new template component.

-It's a headless CMS meaning it doens't handle any rendering of templates, it simply exposes a REST endpoint.
+JumpCMS is headless, meaning it doens't handle any rendering of templates, it simply exposes REST endpoints.
 This means you can built your front-end however you like!

 ## Try it out